dankraus/padawan360/README.md

 - ### Xbox 360 Wireless USB Receiver

-  You can probably source this from Best Buy or something local but it's available on [NewEgg here](http://www.newegg.com/Product/Product.aspx?Item=0NS-000Z-00003)
+  You may be able to source this from Best Buy, GameStop, or something local.
+It's available on [New Egg](https://www.newegg.com/p/pl?d=microsoft+xbox+360+usb+receiver).

   I bought a generic one from Microcenter that works fine.
-Some users have gotten cheap ones from Ebay from off-brands that did not function.
+Some users have gotten cheap ones from Ebay or other non-official/off-brands that did not function.
 I highly recommend buying 1st party official Microsoft receiver.
 Your mileage may vary with off-brand components here.
+If you are having problems pairing, and you've gone through the troubleshooting steps and you are not using an official receiver, it's likely the culprit.

 - ### Xbox 360 Wireless Controller